Israel parliament speaker shuts Knesset, enraging opposition

 Netanyahu has been indicted on a series of corruption charges and had been set to go on trial this week.
 The trial was delayed until May after his hand-picked justice minister shut down the court system, citing the coronavirus threat.

-According to Rivlin's statement, Edelstein said he was working to resolve the parliamentary dispute.
+Edelstein said he was working to resolve the parliamentary dispute as quickly as possible.
+“I have no intention to draw out this subject,” he said.